A Survey on Optimization Studies of Group Centrality Metrics: Brief history on group centrality

-Following up, \cite{vogiatzis2019identification} proposes a novel group centrality metric named Star Degree Centrality (SDC) where the goal is to identify the induced star with the maximum degree in a given network.
+{Emerging trends in group centrality research have introduced novel concepts and metrics, such as probabilistic models and new structural definitions, reflecting the continuous innovation within the field.} Following up, {Vogiatzis and Camur}~\cite{vogiatzis2019identification} propose a novel group centrality metric named Star Degree Centrality (SDC) where the goal is to identify the induced star with the maximum degree in a given network.
 The authors propose an optimization model and two approximation algorithms to demonstrate that SDC can effectively detect essential proteins in protein-protein interaction networks.
 The significance of this work is twofold.
 Firstly, it is one of the first OR studies applied in a large-scale, real-world network (motivated by protein-protein interaction networks).
 Their extensive computational results reveal how group centrality can play quite an important role in real-life networks, especially in contexts where nodal metrics fail.
 Secondly, it investigates a new cohesive group (i.e., star) following the study of cliques and their variants.
 Stars have a vital/critical element in their center, which makes them very unique structures in a number of applications.
-In a different, concurrent work, \cite{fushimi2019new} proposes connectedness centrality under stochastic edge failure, which bears similarities to group closeness centrality.
+In a different, concurrent work, {Fushimi et al.}~\cite{fushimi2019new} propose connectedness centrality under stochastic edge failure, which bears similarities to group closeness centrality.
 The authors apply this new metric to road networks.

-Continuing with 2020, \cite{rahim2020maximum} also focuses on maximizing closeness centrality for a connected group of nodes with a restricted diameter, also called a $k$-club (see Section \ref{Definitions}), a similar setting observed in \cite{veremyev2017finding} for betweenness.
+Continuing with 2020, {Taleqani et al.}~\cite{rahim2020maximum} focus on maximizing closeness centrality for a connected group of nodes with a restricted diameter, also called a $k$-club (see Section \ref{Definitions}), a similar setting observed in {Veremyev et al.}~\cite{veremyev2017finding} for betweenness.
 A novelty is in the application: dockless bike-sharing systems allow users to ``park'' their bikes anywhere, which makes the $k$-club of highest closeness particularly desirable for both users (``close'' to every node in the network) and bike-sharing providers (restricted diameter to collect and find bikes).
 This study stands out as the first to apply closeness centrality to $k$-clubs.
 As a side note, there is an extensive research (see, e.g., \cite{shahinpour2013algorithms}) on identifying maximum cardinality of a $k$-club (which, recall, is a clique relaxation and reduces to the clique problem for $k=1$).